Maintenance Maintenance — Do I Need a Pool Pillow for Winter? Complete Guide

 Quick Answer

-Pool pillows are essential for winter pool closing in freeze-prone areas.
+Pool pillows are strongly recommended for winter closing in freeze-prone areas, though not required for every pool.
 They absorb ice expansion pressure, preventing damage to pool walls and equipment.

 Why Pool Pillows Are Critical for Winter Protection

 When water freezes, it expands by approximately 9%.
-When ice forms across the pool surface, it can create pressure against pool walls, skimmer, and return lines as the ice sheet expands and shifts, often causing thousands of dollars in damage.
+When ice forms across the pool surface, it can create pressure against pool walls, liner, and cover as the ice sheet expands and shifts, often causing thousands of dollars in damage.

-Pool pillows create a "soft spot" under your winter cover that compresses when ice expands upward.
+Pool pillows create a "soft spot" in the center of the pool that compresses as the ice sheet expands inward, absorbing pressure that would otherwise be directed outward at the walls.
 This prevents the ice from forming a solid, immovable mass that would otherwise push against your pool structure.
 The pillow essentially gives the expanding ice a place to go, absorbing the pressure that would otherwise damage your pool.

 When You Don't Need a Pool Pillow

-Pool pillows are unnecessary if you live in regions where:
+Pool pillows are also unnecessary if you live in regions where:

 However, even in borderline climates, many pool professionals recommend using a pillow as insurance against unexpected hard freezes.